 Dolby Atmos for home theater is worth every dollar you may spend in upgrading since the additional height channel creates quite a realistic, immersive listening experience.
 Watching movies this way in your home becomes the closest thing to a cinema experience.

 Blu-ray and Ultra HD Blu-ray players in home theaters support the Dolby Atmos technology, while Atmos-compatible AV receivers are now more common.
 Speaker options are also varied and easily available.
 This means that it’s a bit easier to find devices that’ll allow you to experience Atmos sound.

 As for the content for home theaters, since there are increasingly more movies, releases, and TV shows that are Atmos-enabled, you may not have too much of a problem getting something to enjoy.
 But admittedly, there is still room for growth here.

 If you often use headphones to watch movies or play video games, then Dolby Atmos for headphones is the technology you’d probably be most interested in.
 Using Atmos, your headphones’ audio output can sound like an array of speakers producing sound from all directions around you, including above and behind you.

-Dolby Atmos for headphones is worth its premium price for various reasons.
+Dolby Atmos for headphones (read my article) is worth its premium price for various reasons.
 It’s a format that allows you to use any standard headphones and still get immersive surround sound effects.
 You can simply download and test the free trial on Microsoft Store, and if you like it, pay to unlock it forever.

 Dolby Atmos surround sound for headphones is a virtual surround sound but one of the best and most convincing.
 It’s probably better than what you’ll get with the free Windows 10 Sonic spatial surround sound.
 More to these, Atmos for Headphones can also work on your phone, if you’re interested.